Frenet Immersed Finite Element Spaces on Triangular Meshes: Conclusion

-We developed geometry-conforming immersed finite element spaces on triangular meshes for elliptic interface problems using a Frenet–Serret transformation that straightens curved interfaces and enforces jump conditions exactly.
-Following the work on rectangular meshes in the literature \cite{2024AdjeridLinMeghaichi,2025AdjeridLinMeghaichi2}, we discussed three construction procedures for higher-degree Frenet-IFE spaces, including reconstructed approaches that significantly improve mass matrix conditioning.
-Numerical experiments confirmed the optimal approximation properties and robustness of the proposed the GC-IFE space on a triangular mesh.
-When deployed in the standard interior penalty discontinuous Galerkin method, the resulting scheme can solve the elliptical interface problems optimally in both the $H^1$ norm and $L^2$ norm.
-The research reported here provides a foundation for future work on solving interface problems with higher-degree polynomials in a general domain with interface independent meshes. }
+We have developed geometry-conforming immersed finite element spaces on triangular meshes for elliptic interface problems using a Frenet–Serret mapping that straightens curved interfaces and enforces the jump conditions exactly.
+Extending earlier work on rectangular meshes, we introduced three high-order Frenet-IFE constructions, including reconstruction approaches that significantly improve mass matrix conditioning.
+Numerical experiments confirm the optimal approximation properties and robustness of the proposed spaces.
+When combined with interior penalty discontinuous Galerkin methods, the resulting schemes achieve optimal convergence rates in both the $H^1$- and $L^2$- norms.
+These results provide a foundation for future work on extending the Frenet mapping to handle boundary value problems with curved boundaries and high-order fitted-mesh methods for interface problems.